 file, capturing the exact state of the repository: branch, commit, artifact location, and organizational placement.
 It’s the Moderne CLI equivalent of npm’s package-lock.json

 , ensuring that anyone else syncing the same file ends up with the same structure and metadata.
+We call this effective repos.csv

-file in a shared location for anyone to consume - Analyze change impact via data tables using
+- Analyze change impact via data tables using

-mod study
+mod study.

-- Feed AI/code agents like Moddy without needing the source tree
+- Feed AI/code agents like Moddy without needing the source tree.

-- Explore diffs and proposed changes from recipe runs before opening a PR or committing code
+- Explore diffs and proposed changes from recipe runs before opening a PR or committing code.

 From one CLI to many teams